Samory-909/virt-scripts/README.md

 Example     : './add-storage.sh guest1 vdb 4' add a vdb 4GB disk to guest1
 ```

-To be continued ...
+To be continued ... with :

+* `add-memory.sh` : add RAM
+* `add-vcpu.sh` : set vcpus count
+* `start_all.sh` : start all the defined guests
+* `destroy_and_undefine_all.sh` : destroy,  undefine all the guests with storage removing

 ### Next steps ...

 * Integrate kcli for guests management
-* Install ansible, add ssh hosts keys, create an ansible inventory and test your managed nodes.
+* Install ansible, add ssh hosts keys, create an ansible inventory and test your managed nodes : see https://github.com/goffinet/packer-kvm
-* Exploit snapshots and virtual storage
+* Exploit ~~snapshots~~ and virtual storage
 * Exploit free-ipa, pacemaker, ovirt, openstack, gns3 (see kcli plans)

 ## Todo